Industry Marketing Analysis: Non-Profits

 All for One and One for All

 In 2021 we are starting to see the lines blur between the for-profit and non-profit sectors.
 Consumers as well as employees are demanding that businesses add more purpose to their profit-centric model, conversely, we see some non-profits adopting heavily from successful for-profit organizations in search of a more nimble and sustainable growth model.
-There is a rise in cross-sector partnerships with several social justice movements in 2020 taking centre stage.
+There is a rise in cross-sector partnerships with several social justice movements in 2020 taking center stage.
 Consumers (and donors) expect organizations to be more value-driven and take an ethical stand.
 This is good news for the non-profit sector, as more and more Canadian businesses will be seeking meaningful collaborations and relationships with non-profits.

 Marketing a non-profit isn't a solo activity.
 Strategic partnerships can expand the reach of marketing efforts by finding ways to partner with the people or organizations who are in sync with your non-profit’s mission and can help advance your cause.